 About the course

 In the MSc by Research in Statistics, you will investigate a particular project in depth and write a thesis that makes a contribution to the field.
+It may be possible to change from an MSc by Research and pursue a DPhil in Statistics.
 You will acquire a wide range of research and transferable skills, as well as in-depth knowledge, understanding and expertise in your chosen field of research.
 You will become part of a vibrant community of researchers.

 The Department of Statistics in the University of Oxford is a world leader in research in probability, bioinformatics, mathematical genetics and statistical methodology, including computational statistics, machine learning and data science.
 Oxford’s Mathematical Sciences submission came first in the UK on all criteria in the 2014 Research Excellence Framework (REF) and in 2016 the department moved to a newly-refurbished building in the centre of Oxford.